🗓️ Friday 11th – Sunday 13th September 2026

 Duties include helping out with checking tickets, managing road closures and giving collection tins a friendly shake as you go around.

-You’ll can be paired up with another volunteer or, if you have a friend who wants to join you, you can steward as a ready-made pair.
+You’ll be paired up with another volunteer or, if you have a friend who wants to join you, you can steward as a ready-made pair.
 Don’t worry about having prior volunteering experience – you’ll be shown what to do in advance.

 There’s no minimum amount of time that you’re expected to volunteer for, however a minimum of five hours gives you the following benefits: